-‘Engagement has quickly become a leading buzzword in today’s corporate environment.
-Seventy-eight percent of business leaders say it is both an urgent and important priority (Papay and Santille, 2014).’
+‘Engagement is a leading buzzword in today’s corporate environment.
+Seventy-eight percent of business leaders say it is both an urgent and important priority (Papay and Santille).’

-Employee engagement occurs when a workforce demonstrates behavior that is congruent with organizational goals and objectives (Erickson, 2005).
-Engaged Employees are conscientious about their work, enthusiastic about what they do, and are committed to maintaining a high level of performance (Macey and Schneider, 2008).
+Employee engagement occurs when a workforce demonstrates behavior that is congruent with organizational goals and objectives (Erickson).
+Engaged Employees are conscientious about their work, enthusiastic about what they do, and are committed to maintaining a high level of performance (Macey and Schneider).

 Engagement transcends both satisfaction and happiness, moving into a level of intense emotional commitment to the organization.
 Engaged employees do not merely work for a paycheck; they work on behalf of the organization.
 Engaged employees demonstrate discretionary effort, meaning they willingly take on responsibilities that are above and beyond their job description.

 Unproven theories abound on ways to harness the power of employee engagement.
 In his recent article, ‘It’s Time to Rethink the ‘Employee Engagement’ Issue,’ Josh Bersin states that ‘The days of the annual engagement survey are slowly coming to an end…’ To justify this position, he proceeds to describe a process by which burnout, not engagement, might be measured by analysis of peripheral employee behaviors, such as mapping data mined from employees playing videogames to identify problem-solving capabilities.
-Perhaps the giant Google has the resources to undertake such a study, but for the rest of us wanting immediate improvement in our employees’ behaviors so that we can reduce turnover, increase productivity, improve both employee and customer satisfaction, and drive increases in our financial performance, the process proposed by Bersin is simply too expensive and too slow, if in fact it would work at all.
+Most of us want immediate improvement in our employees’ behaviors so that we can reduce turnover, increase productivity, improve both employee and customer satisfaction, and drive increases in our financial performance.
+The process proposed by Bersin is simply too slow, if in fact it would work at all.

 The theory Mr. Bersin posits under the pseudo-scientific guise of ‘People Analytics’ is simply that: a theory that lacks scientific proof or even support.
 Compare this to the decades of empirical research that proves Employee Engagement drives Customer Satisfaction, and Customer Satisfaction drives Financial Performance, and it is no wonder no one is jumping on the Bersin band wagon.

-The theory according to Bersin focuses on behaviors, rather than cognition, in sharp contrast to Best Practices in Employee Engagement research which focus on the cognitive attitudes, opinions, and beliefs that drive employee behavior.
+Best Practices in Employee Engagement research focus on the cognitive attitudes, opinions, and beliefs that drive employee behavior.
 Address these psychological constructs of perception, and you change employee behavior.
 Address the behaviors of decision making based on observation of employees playing video games, and what do you have?
-We’re not entirely sure, but we are certain it will detract much more from your profit margin than it will add, and that this will be the case for many years to come, if indeed, the theory is ever proven.
+We’re not entirely sure, if indeed, the theory is ever proven.

 To this end, the most effective methodologies are cognition focused, which is the precursor to behavior.
 The National Business Research Institute (“NBRI”) analyzes thinking and predicts employee behavior, rather than analyzing peripheral behaviors in an attempt to predict cognitive factors.
 Indeed, when we look at the enormous body of literature on the subject, the Root Causes of Employee Engagement have already been proven.
-They are not videogame behaviors or after work social interactions as Bersin proposes.
-They are Job Satisfaction, Managerial Relationships, and Culture.
+They are not videogame behaviors or after work social interactions.
+They are Fairness, Job Satisfaction, Managerial Relationships, and Culture.

 Job Satisfaction measures employees’ contentment with their work, which subsequently influences their psychological attachment to the organization and their job role.
 Many factors both contribute to and act as markers for Job Satisfaction, such as Benefits & Compensation, Training & Career Advancement Opportunities, Morale, Recognition, Work Life Balance, and more.